lakatdev/keszeg3/README.md

 ```

 ## All default instructions
-Here is a list of all instructions with a description of what they do
+Here is a list of all instructions with a description of what they do.
+It is important to note that they are case insensitive.

 ### set X Y
-Sets value of Y to X variable, Y can be either a constant or a variable
+Sets value of Y to X variable, Y can be either a constant or a variable.
 ### if X C Y
-The if instruction has 6 different conditions
+The if instruction has 6 different conditions:
 - =
 - <
 - \>